Dr Dan Sperrin, Trinity

 Research Interests

 I mainly work on satire and satirists (with a special interest in the period 1660-1760).
-I've just finished writing a long history of satire in English literature for Princeton UP, which will be out in Spring 2025.
-While I was writing the book, I also looked into the parallel history of graphic satire and the long line of graphic satirists which runs from Hogarth through to Gillray, Rowlandson, Cruikshank, Tenniel, and then up to Low and Scarfe in the twentieth century.
-This material will be gathered together to form various secondary projects outlined below.
-My second book, which I've also just finished, is an edition of Thomas Love Peacock's 'Gryll Grange', the final volume of The Cambridge Edition of the Novels of Thomas Love Peacock.
+I've just finished writing a long history of satire in English literature for Princeton UP called State of Ridicule: A History of Satire in English Literature (April 29th 2025).
+My second book, which I've also just finished, is an edition of Thomas Love Peacock's 'Gryll Grange', which will become the final volume of The Cambridge Edition of the Novels of Thomas Love Peacock.

 Selected Publications